Mechanical Fiber Splices

 After splicing, one may want to test the splice quality.
 For example, one can use a visual fault locator, which is essentially a visible laser source.
 When some light is launched into the fiber, a poor quality splice will exhibit a lot of stray light, which can be observed if the splicing device is transparent.
-In case of a good splice, not much stray light will be seen.
+In the case of a good splice, not much stray light will be seen.

 Comparison with Fusion Splicing